gbmhunter/eng-calcs-js/README.rst

 Usage
 =====

-This repo is designed so that you can clone it directly (using SSH) into a web servers ``public_html`` folder (or any sub-folder).
-Then using PHP on a web page, include the php file of the specific calculator you wish to use, e.g.
+This repo is designed so that you can clone it directly (using SSH) into a folder on the web server called ``public_html/lib/eng-calcs-js/``.
+Then using PHP on a web page (including Wordpress, if you have a plugin which allows php on a page), include the php file of the specific calculator you wish to use, e.g.

 ::

-	include $_SERVER['DOCUMENT_ROOT'] . '/eng-calcs-js/chip-specific/lt3745/lt3745.php';
+	include 'lib/eng-calcs-js/chip-specific/lt3745/lt3745.php';

-(assuming you cloned the repo directly into ``public_html``).
 The PHP file will automatically include it's respective Javascript file that resides in the same directory.
 All dependencies are automatically included via CDNs.

 Changelog
 =========